andrej992/springboot-polling-app-backend/README.md

-## Building the backend of a Polls application similar To twitter polls with Spring Boot, Spring Security and JWT
+## Building the backend of a Polls application similar to Twitter polls with Spring Boot, Spring Security and JWT

 ## Steps to Setup the Spring Boot Back end app